kevinchou723/surgeprotector/README.md

 * Add photos via Instagram API, of origin or destination, so people can preview their route
 * Automatically get user's location to show them local results first
 * Offer more types of queries, such as the estimated amount of time it takes for an Uber to arrive at a certain location, tracked over time, again giving more predictive power
-* * Oauth would open up many additional options for using the Uber API
+* Oauth would open up many additional options for using the Uber API
   * Let users login using Uber credentials, access their Uber profile information
   * Search a user's Uber history and suggest places users might want to save and monitor based on their history
   * Add "call to action" button, allowing users to jump directly to Uber's app'

+## Addendum: Uber Privacy Policy
+Due to a change in the Uber Privacy Policy required for access to the API and the completion of our Web Development Immersive at General Assembly we are no longer gathering new data for SurgeProtector.
+As a result new users will not be able to get information on their selected places.

+SurgeProtector continues to display surge pricing data from August and September 2014 in the following cities:

+* San Francisco
+* New York
+* Los Angeles
+* Seattle
+* London
+* Hong Kong
+* Melbourne
+* Sydney
+* Jacksonville